 Jeremy Brauer, MD, agrees.
 "The best products for anti-aging are broad-spectrum UVA/UVB protective sunscreens and UPF/SPF sun-protective clothing (hats, shirts, gloves) that all help to prevent the sun damage in the first place," he says.

 Bauer also praises retinol for its "skin-thickening" abilities.
-"The best topical overall is use of a retinoid-/retinol-containing product that has been shown to help stimulate new collagen."
+"The best topical overall is the use of a retinoid and retinol containing product that has been shown to help stimulate new collagen."
 Retinol slows the loss of elastin, prevent the rise of collagenase (the enzyme that breaks down collagen), and lighten discoloration in addition to minimizing the look of fine lines.

 We know the benefits of using glycolic acid on our facial skin (deep exfoliation revealing smoother, more even skin), so it's no surprise it's such a well-regarded remedy for the skin on our bodies too.

-Sun exposure can lead to hyperpigmentation and aging indicators like liver spots on the skin, so if you weren't diligent with your SPF, you might try a reactive measure such as SkinMedica Lytera 2.0, SkinCeuticals Discoloration Defense, and SkinBetter Even (sold at your dermatologist's office).
-Brauer likes these because they lack hydroquinone, a skin-lightening ingredient found in some dark-spot treatments that has side effects such as burning, stinging, redness, and severe dryness.
+Sun exposure can lead to hyperpigmentation and aging indicators like liver spots on the skin, so if you weren't diligent with your SPF, you might try a reactive measure such as SkinMedica Lytera 2.0 ($154), SkinCeuticals Discoloration Defense ($98), and SkinBetter Even Tone Correcting Serum (sold at your dermatologist's office).
+Brauer likes these because they lack hydroquinone, a skin-lightening ingredient found in some treatments for dark spots that have side effects such as burning, stinging, redness, and severe dryness.